mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

   - OR JSON array `.na.fill({"city-colname1": "unknown", "type-colname2": ""})`
 - **replace()**: returns new df replacing a value with another value

-## in this DB course they TOTALLY skip how to do joins - are you kidding me???
+# Joins, Unions
-https://sparkbyexamples.com/pyspark/pyspark-join-explained-with-examples/
+**in this DB course they TOTALLY skip how to do joins - are you kidding me???** https://sparkbyexamples.com/pyspark/pyspark-join-explained-with-examples/

 https://www.educba.com/pyspark-union/